The EAN symbology

 There are two other variants of EAN which have supplementary "add-on" codes: 13+2 and 13+5:

 Although not often used in practice, the add-on codes are available for encoding supplementary information.

 Although the UPC system preceded the use of EAN codes, EAN was made retrospectively compatible.
 In theory all scanners designed to read UPC should also read EAN, and vice-versa.
-In practice, all EAN scanners will read UPC but some scanners sold in the USA will not read EAN, .
-Such scanners are no longer being sold and it is hoped that in time the two systems will become totally compatible.
+In practice, all EAN scanners will read UPC but some scanners sold in the USA could not read EAN.
+Such scanners are no longer being sold and the systems are becoming compatible.

 Like UPC, the EAN symbol is described by magnification, the allowable limits being 80% to 200%.
 For each magnification there is a recommended (or nominal) height.
 This figure is recommended to ensure symbol readability when read by a multi-directional scanner, therefore any reduction in height (truncation) should only be attempted if absolutely necessary.

 In common with most other bar code implementations EAN8 and EAN13 have a check digit which is the last number on the right.
 It is used to check for an error in scanning or data entry.
 The most common error found with the transcribing or keying of data is that of transposition (reversing the order of two digits).
 Therefore, the following system is used:

 1. Starting from the right of the number and excluding the check digit, add each alternate digit.